 - Not too bright, not too dark.
 Adequate lighting should be provided for easy visibility, maintenance, cleaning, and operations.

 - Proper disposal mechanisms should be considered for sewage, solid waste, or liquid by-products inside the premises and immediate surroundings.

 - Containers, location, and isolation of waste should be properly identified with labels.

 - Separate facilities should be considered for highly toxic or carcinogenic Intermediates or APIs

 Sanitation and Maintenance

-- Written procedures for sanitation including cleaning schedules, methods, and equipment under cleaning, cleaning agents should be employed.
+- Written procedures for sanitation including cleaning schedules, methods, and equipment under cleaning and cleaning agents should be employed.